dpgithubRepo/100-days-of-code/README.md

 Day 39 -  diagonal traversal in a 2d array, find eqilibrium index of an array

-Day 40 - Number Reversal & Rotation progrrams
+Day 40 - Number Reversal & Rotation programs